Ignite-Market/docs/docs/introduction/overview.md

 ---
 # Overview

-Ignite Market is a decentralized prediction market platform built on the Flare blockchain, enabling users to trade on the outcomes of real-world events—ranging from sports and politics to cultural milestones.
-By harnessing collective forecasting, Ignite Market allows participants to buy and sell shares in event outcomes and profit from their insights.
+IgniteMarket is a decentralized prediction market platform built on the Flare blockchain, enabling users to trade on the outcomes of real-world events—ranging from sports and politics to cultural milestones.
+By harnessing collective forecasting, IgniteMarket allows participants to buy and sell shares in event outcomes and profit from their insights.

 What sets Ignite Market apart is its integration with Flare’s cutting-edge blockchain technology.
 Leveraging the Gnosis Fixed Product Market Maker (FPMM) and conditional tokens, Ignite Market ensures a robust and transparent trading mechanism.
 The platform uses the Flare Data Connector (FDC) for trustless event resolution and Flare Oracles for reliable, decentralized token price data.
 For events without a clear resolution source, Ignite Market employs social resolution via a voting mechanism.